 The length of manuscripts must adhere to the specifications under the section "2.
 Manuscript Categories".

-Manuscripts should be presented in the following order:(1) Title page (title, authors, institutions and affiliations, and Author contributions); (2) abstract and keywords; (3) the main text; (4) Acknowledgments; (5) References; (6) Figure; (7) Tables (titled and with footnotes); (8) Supplementary material.
+Manuscripts should be presented in the following order:(1) Title page (title, authors, institutions and affiliations, Availability of Data and Materials, Author Contributions, Ethics Approval and Consent to Participate, Acknowledgment, Funding and Conflict of Interest); (2) Abstract and keywords; (3) The main text; (4) References; (5) Figure; (6) Tables (titled and with footnotes); (7) Supplementary material.

 Please note that Withdrawal of manuscript is not permitted after the manuscript has been accepted unless sufficient reasons are given.